-The entering student begins taking electrical engineering subject material the first quarter in the academic program in addition to the foundation courses in mathematics and physical sciences.
+The entering student begins taking electrical engineering subject material the six semester in the academic program in addition to the foundation courses in mathematics and physical sciences.
 Five electrical engineering courses in the first two years emphasize hands-on experience.
 The third and fourth years build on this foundation by focusing on subjects that form the core of electrical engineering.
 Courses in circuits, electronics, linear systems, electromagnetic fields, physics of semiconductor devices, communication systems, control systems and digital design are taught in these two years.
 Courses offered in the fifth and final year allow you to specialize in an area of professional interest.

 A comprehensive curriculum